broadinstitute/warp/pipelines/skylab/snM3C/test_inputs/test_data_overview.md

 * WARP tests for snM3C use data downsampled to two cells (M16 barcode and G13 barcode) using the Utility WDL [sample_fastq](./Utility_wdl/sample_fastq.14.wdl).

+  * The whitelist used for the downsampling workflow is "gs://fc-f62be246-9bf6-42a8-9123-7bd1c52894a7/downsampled/M16_G13_whitelist.txt", which is simply a list of the M16 and G13 barcodes.
+  * The read structure for downsample is "8C148M."

 * To ensure tests run quickly, the barcode list has been subsetted to the barcodes for these two cells.

 * Both original data sets (FASTQs) were provided courtesy of Dr. Hanqing Liu.